keenan-pey/blog/_posts/2019-12-20-diphtheria.md

 -----------

-#
+# A public health primer

 <figure>
 	<img src="/images/sledteam.jpg">
-	<figcaption>Gunnar Kaasen and his sled dogs</figcaption>
+	<figcaption>Gunnar Kaasen and his sled dogs.
+Original source not known.</figcaption>
 </figure>

-*"There are a few lonely places in this world, and the wastes of the great Alaskan Interior are the loneliest of them all"*
+*"There are a few lonely places in this world, and the wastes of the great Alaskan Interior are the loneliest of them all."*

 Excerpt from The Cruelest Miles: The Heroic Story of Dogs and Men in a Race Against an Epidemic by Gay Salisbury.

 Many have heard the story of the famous Balto [\[1\]](https://en.wikipedia.org/wiki/Balto), a Siberian Husky that led a sled team over a thousand kilometres across Alaska in blizzard conditions.
-As a child growing up in America, I read stories and watched films [\[2\]](https://www.imdb.com/title/tt0112453/) regarding this feat and the later foundation of the Iditarod Race.
-I, however, didn't appreciate the efforts of both man and canine until I came across the story again two decades later.
+As a child growing up in America, I read stories and watched films [\[2\]](https://www.imdb.com/title/tt0112453/) regarding this feat.
+I, however, didn't appreciate the combined efforts of both man and canine until I came across the story again two decades later.

 For the uninitiated, the 1925 "Great Race of Mercy" was a public health response to a diphtheria epidemic in remote Alaska.
 The town of Nome was experiencing